 From the sun-scorched streets of America’s newest metropolis, the children, many dressed as storybook characters from throughout history, were invited through the doors of the Art Deco library.
 On the lower level, they suddenly stepped into the Middle Ages.
 The children’s reading room was fashioned from reinforced concrete, like the rest of the building, but its hulking beams were painted to resemble those of an oaken medieval hall.
 On the walls were scenes of knights and ladies, minstrels and friars.
 All came from the 1819 novel Ivanhoe by Scottish writer Walter Scott.

 Ivanhoe was both an apt and an odd choice for 1926.
 It was apt because Scott, who lived from 1771 to 1832, penned historical tales of chivalry, romance, and derring-do so popular that settlers and developers named towns, streets, and neighborhoods for him throughout the English-speaking world.
-(If you live on Waverly Place in Manhattan or in Waverley, Tasmania you live somewhere named for a Scott novel.)
+(If you live on Waverly Place in Manhattan or in Waverley, Tasmania, you live somewhere named for a Scott novel.)
 It was odd because by the 1920s Scott mania had largely faded.
-Yet it remained strong in L.A. for two very different reasons.
+Yet it remained strong in Los Angeles for two very different reasons.
 For some, Scott’s work provided an appealing link to a familiar but imagined past.
 For others, it promoted an ideal of Saxon virtue that was under threat in the jazz-age metropolis.
 The Central Library’s “Ivanhoe room” was born of both fantasy and anxiety.

-L.A.’s habit of taking inspiration from the novels of Scott belongs to a tradition that began in the 1830s.
+Los Angeles’ habit of taking inspiration from the novels of Scott belongs to a tradition that began in the 1830s.
 According to Ann Rigney, author of The Afterlives of Walter Scott, naming things for the characters and settings of his stories was a way for European immigrants to make sense of an American landscape whose history they didn’t know and couldn’t understand.

 “There was a hunger for history and a landscape that seemed to be lacking in it,” says Rigney.
 “And so what you have is what I call mnemonic colonization, the idea that you can import your stories.”

-L.A., which would later specialize in importing stories, began early by marketing some of its first suburban developments with storied names like “Ivanhoe” (now Silver Lake), “Waverly” (after another of Scott’s novels, now University Park), and “Melrose,” which is bisected by a bustling restaurant- and entertainment-filled avenue of the same name.
+Los Angeles, which would later specialize in importing stories, began early by marketing some of its first suburban developments with storied names like “Ivanhoe” (now Silver Lake), “Waverly” (after another of Scott’s novels, now University Park), and “Melrose,” which is bisected by a bustling restaurant- and entertainment-filled avenue of the same name.
 “If thou wouldst view fair Melrose aright / Go visit it by the pale moonlight,” wrote Scott.

 Good advice for visiting Melrose Abbey in 1806 and, perhaps, for visiting Melrose Avenue today.